(see the 2-position geochemistry-geophysics EOS version of the ad)

 To apply, submit (a) a cover letter, (b) a curriculum vitae which includes a summary of educational background, previous research and teaching experience, and a list of publications and research funding, (c) a statement of current and future research and teaching interests, and (d) the contact information (postal addresses, phone numbers, and email addresses) for at least three references and official transcripts (copies are acceptable with applications, originals are required upon hire).

 Applicants are encouraged to include in their research statement, plans for possible collaborative research with G&G, SOEST and other university faculty.
-The cover letter should be addressed to the Geochemistry Search Committee.
-To view the University of Hawaii job description of the vacancy announcement, please visit WORKATUH.HAWAII.EDU.
+The cover letter should be addressed to the Geophysics Search Committee.
+To view the University of Hawaii job description of the vacancy announcement, please visit (link) WORKATUH.HAWAII.EDU.

 Submit application to:

 GG Faculty Search

 University of Hawaii at Manoa